wrapperband/FeathercoinWalletGuide/README.md

 ![Settings Wallet Options](/images/ftc-0.9.3.2-Settings.menu.debug.network.01.png)

+## Advanced Options Menu

+### Report and MultiSig Switch Main Veiw

+Menu option to choose the screen to display on the main panel.

 ### Comments in the Feathercoin Blockchain

+#### Write comments into the Feathercoin Blockchain

 **Feathercoin Wallet allows the inclusion of encrypted comments into the Blockchain**